Building fluency through problem solving

 Here’s an example: what is 6 × 7?
 You could ask your learners for the answer and move on, but why stop there?
 If learners know that 6 × 7 = 42, how many other related facts can they work out from this?
 Or if they don’t know 6 × 7, ask them to work it out using facts they do know, like (5 × 7) + (1 × 7), or (6 × 6) + (1 × 6)?

-Learners with strong problem-solving skills can move flexibly between different representations, recognising and showing the links between them.
-They identify the merits of different strategies, and choose from a range of different approaches to find the one most appropriate for the maths problem at hand.
+Learners with strong problem-solving skills in maths can move flexibly between different representations, recognising and showing the links between them.
+They identify the merits of different strategies and choose from a range of different approaches to find the one most appropriate for the maths problem at hand.

 So, what type of problems should you give learners when they are still building their fluency?
 The best problem-solving questions exist in a Goldilocks Zone; the problems are hard enough to make learners think, but not so hard that they fail to learn anything.

-Here’s how to give them opportunities to develop problem solving.
+Here’s how to give them opportunities to develop problem-solving in maths.

 Centre problems around familiar topics